-This is a great lesson for those of us who are living in farm country at this time of year, for the image Jesus offers now abounds all around us.
+This is a great lesson for those of us who are living in farm country at this time of year, for the image Jesus offers now is coming alive all around us.
 Now I have to say that I’m not much of a gardener myself, but friends everywhere are putting their energy into the annual task of sowing seeds and planting seedlings and tending to watering and putting up fences trying to keep out various pests on four legs which would rob them of their much anticipated harvest.

 Even so, I do know that such efforts require dedication and sometimes just plain hard work.
 I used to watch my dad get the rototiller out every spring and dig up the huge expanse of garden in our back yard where he would spend time most every summer evening.
 I also remember it seemed to be a labor of love for him, for he took great pride in the buckets of tomatoes and overgrown zucchini he would give away come August.
 I remember, too, the delight he took in the ‘volunteer tomatoes’ which he hadn’t planted but which had miraculously found life via seeds inadvertently left behind from the previous fall’s harvest.
 He would laugh, pointing out how they would show up in odd, but expected places, like the compost pile.
 It was clear that the fruit of those plants was all the more wondrous for his having nothing to do with their being.